Japanese law is grounded primarily in the civil law tradition, though elements of the common law have influenced certain legal developments.

 Administration of organizations that engage in the above activities or provision of liaison services, advice, or assistance in connection with the above activities.

-For Associations and Foundations of Public Interest, a Committee reviews the nature of the activities of the organization and determines whether the activities are in the public interest.
+For Public Interest Associations and Foundations, a Committee reviews the nature of the activities of the organization and determines whether the activities are in the public interest.
 The Committees (one for nationwide, and 47 for respective prefectures) may dissolve an organization within its jurisdiction by revoking its initial authorization.
-Similarly, associations and foundations of public interest must pursue one or more of the "specified nonprofit activities" listed in an attachment to the Law on Recognizing Organizations as Public Interest.
+Similarly, Public Interest Associations and Foundations must pursue one or more of the "specified nonprofit activities" listed in an attachment to the Law on Recognizing Organizations as Public Interest.

 The Organizations Authorized by Special Laws Arising Under Civil Code Article 34 pursue public benefit objectives, which are specified in the relevant law.
 Except for most Medical Corporations, the majority of these organizations enjoy tax benefits.